-What is neurofeedback?
+What is Neurofeedback?

 - Trauma and PTSD

-- Hypervigilance Racing thoughts
+- Hypervigilance and racing thoughts

-It is a non-invasive alternative to those who react adversely or fail to respond to mainstream treatments or those who prefer self-regulatory intervention.
+Neurofeedback is a non-invasive alternative to those who react adversely or fail to respond to mainstream treatments or those who prefer self-regulatory intervention.

 Neurofeedback can restore optimal sleep-wake cycles, stabilize emotions, and reduce cravings.
 As the brain is returned to optimal functioning, becoming increasingly adaptive and resilient, symptoms are reduced.